pgooch/dir/readme.md

 You can see an example of the resizer working right here: [http://fatfolderdesign.com/examples/directory-image-resizer/](http://fatfolderdesign.com/examples/directory-image-resizer/)

 ### Setup
-To install DIV you will need to move both `_resizer.php` and `.htaccess` to your intended image directory.
+To install DIV you will need to move both `_resizer.php` and `.htaccess` located in the images directory to your intended image directory.
 Give the directory write permissions or create the intended caching directory and give that write permissions.
 Before running the script you will also want to look through the options in `_resizer.php` to adjust them to your liking.

 - `default_reize` sets the default resizing method if one is not passed in the URL, these methods are described in the user section below.
 - `images_directory` The directory your using for images, which should be the same directory the `_resizer.php` is in.